utshomax/postman-docs/src/pages/docs/sending-requests/websocket/work-with-websocket-messages.md

 To listen to specific events, you can add names and arguments to events you send with a Socket.IO connection.

 For a Socket.IO connection, you can enter an event name to publish next to **Send**.
-If you select **Send** without entering a name, the default name `message` will be used.
+If you select **Send** without entering a name, the default name `message` is used.

 If the **Ack** option is selected, the server will acknowledge that it has received the message.